nevermined-io/app_docs/docs/tutorials/ai/09-expose-python-agent.md

 description: How to expose an AI agent and publish it into Nevermined
 ---

-# How to expose an AI agent and publish it into Nevermined
+# How to expose a Python AI agent and publish it into Nevermined

 In the following sections we will show how you can easily expose your AI model through web services endpoints.
 With this endpoints up & running you will be able to register this service in Nevermined so you can safely share, and monetize, your AI model